tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Local investors have the advantage of being able to interact with the property managers and other stakeholders in the community, which can help them get deals done.

-- The author’s first endeavor into long-distance investing was disastrous, as he failed to give his properties the time and attention they needed to succeed.

 - It's important to understand that cash flow and appreciation are not mutually exclusive.
 If you buy a small multifamily property, you can get both high cash flow and high value.

 - Do not buy a property if it will lose money.
 Cash flow is king even in an appreciating market.
 The question is, how little cash flow are you willing to accept.